Save 20% on Gleim EA Review!

-PassKey EA Study Guides is the best selling EA exam review books on the market.
+PassKey EA Study Guides is the best selling EA exam review books on Amazon.

 It doesn’t offer the same interactive experience than other online courses, but quite a few candidates find it sufficient.
-Let’s take a look at the products, and the pros and cons.
+Let’s take a look at the products and the pros and cons.
+Disclosure: The I Pass Team may earn a small amount of compensation if you purchase from our links; our team uses these revenues to maintain the site and produce awesome free content just for you!

 1. Study Guides

-The signature product is the EA study guide, known as the PassKey EA Review Complete.
-The text book is about 800 pages thick covering all 3 parts of the exam:
+The signature Passkey EA product is the EA study guide, known as the PassKey EA Review Complete.
+The textbook is about 800 pages thick covering all 3 parts of the exam:

 There are practice questions at the end of each unit.

-You can also get the supplementary workbook which includes 2 random 100 question tests for each session.
-This is used as mock exams.
+You can also get the supplementary workbook which includes 6 random 100 question tests for each session.
+And these are used as mock exams.

 2. Online Learning